TerminalMC/ClientSort/README.md

 As the name suggests, ClientSort is fully functional when it is only installed on the client.
-However, if it is also installed on a server, connected clients with the mod will be able to use near-instant operations instead of the normal rate-limited operations.
+However, if it is also installed on a server, connected clients with the mod will be able to use server-accelerated (near-instant) operations instead of the normal rate-limited operations.

-### Dependencies
+#### Dependencies

 Fabric: [Fabric API](https://modrinth.com/mod/P7dR8mSH), [ModMenu](https://modrinth.com/mod/mOgUt4GM), [Cloth Config API](https://modrinth.com/mod/9s6osm5g)